arista-eosplus/ztpserver/docs/install.rst

 Configure the DHCP Service
 --------------------------

 Set up your DHCP infrastructure to server the full path to the ZTPServer bootstrap file via option 67.
 This can be performed on any DHCP server.
-Instructions are provided, below, for ISC dhcpd.
+Below you can see how you can do that for ISC dhcpd.

 Get dhcpd: